ibrahimhammani/ibrahimhammani.github.io/_tabs/about.md

 Hello all,

-I've created this blog to writ about random technical topics.
+I've created this blog to writE about random technical topics.

 If you have any comments or suggestion please feel free to contact me!